jrd/mailserver-admin/README.md

 mailserver-admin
 ================

-To be used with [Jeffrey Boehm’s mail server](https://github.com/jeboehm/docker-mailserver).

-It’s a complete rewrite of [PHP mailserver-admin application](https://github.com/jeboehm/mailserver-admin) but in Django and with some additional features.
+This application manages *domains*, *users* and *aliases* of a mail server.

+This has been tested with **dovecot**, using either mysql or postgresql database.

+The main goal was to enhance/replace [Jeffrey Boehm’s PHP mailserver-admin application](https://github.com/jeboehm/mailserver-admin) because I didn’t want to have a mail server administration application in PHP and I wanted to have administration account per domain.

 Environment variables
 ---------------------